LibreTechnica/libretechnica.github.io/content/en/docs/organizations/organizations.md

 ---
-title : "Organizations"
+title : "Resources for Organizations and Families"
-description: "Organizations"
+description: "Resources for Organizations and Families"
 lead: ""
 date: 2020-10-06T08:48:45+00:00
 lastmod: 2020-10-06T08:48:45+00:00